Bristol Bay Fishing Lodge

 Fish Species

-Sockeye: also known as Reds, runs thick in the Mulchatna from the end of June through mid-August.
+Sockeye - Reds run thick in the Mulchatna from late June through mid-August.
 By the time they reach the Lodge, the Sockeye are often really red and spawning.

-Northern Pike: Pike are caught year-round at the Lodge, but early spring and late fall fishing is best.
+Northern Pike - Pike are available throughout the season, but early spring and late fall fishing is best.

-Dolly Varden are in good numbers from mid-July through mid-September.
+Dolly Varden - Dollies are in good numbers from mid-July through mid-September.

 Chatna Lodge on the Mulchatna

 Chatna Lodge is the only established lodge on the Mulchatna River.
-The Lodge sits on 80 acres of private land that is surrounded by state land.
+The Lodge sits on 80 acres of private land that overlooks the river and is surrounded by state land.

 Aerial View of the Lodge

-The Lodge has four bedrooms and bathrooms and comfortably accommodates eight anglers.
-Oversized black leather recliners, generated electricity, hot showers, a fly-tying desk, river views, and wildlife viewing.
+The Lodge has four double-occupancy bedrooms, each with a full bathroom.
+The Lodge comfortably accommodates eight anglers.
+Oversized black leather recliners, generated electricity, hot showers, a fly-tying desk with materials provided, river views, and wildlife viewing.

 Four Bedrooms at the Lodge